wighawag/ora/readme.md

 Type: `string`<br>
 Default: Current `prefixText`

 Text to be persisted before the symbol.
+No prefix text will be displayed if set to empty string.

 <img src="screenshot-2.gif" width="480">